embernet/sidekick/web_ui/public/sidekick_ai.md

 ### Chat Explorer Features

 - Lists the chats you have created
-- Filter chats by name, bookmarked, or starred
+- Filter chats by name, bookmarked, starred, in AI library, or shared by or with you
 - Click on a chat to open it
 - Bulk delete chats by filtering and clicking the trashcan button next to the filter text